 In this section you can find information on Valmet's actions for improving profitability, quality costs and procurement savings.

-In order to reduce quality costs and lead times Valmet is implementing Lean.
-Implementing Lean is expected to improve efficiency and reduce waste.
+In order to reduce quality costs and lead times Valmet is implementing Lean, which is expected to improve efficiency and reduce waste.
 A common quality development approach, together with different quality tools and processes help reduce quality costs and lead times.
-In order to affect quality costs and lead times, it is also important to highlight the importance of quality initiatives and accountability.

-Valmet has some 10,000 active direct suppliers from more than 50 countries.
+Valmet has over 30,000 active suppliers in nearly 60 countries.
 However, approximately half of our purchases come from Finland and Sweden when measured by supplier spend.
 Our purchases mainly comprise metals-based products and electronic components and services from suppliers in the pulp, paper and energy industries.

 To improve profitability, Valmet also focuses on procurement savings.
-These can be achieved by increased sourcing from cost-competitive countries, increased use of sub-contracting, by strengthening innovative supplier co-operation, and by consolidating the shipment and warehouse network.
+These can be achieved by increasing local and cost competitive country purchases, increasing design

 to cost (DTC) to create new sources for savings, increasing supplier involvement through supplier relationship management and continuing sustainable supply chain implementation.